For an Immersive Local Experience Try a Rome Food Tour

 • Provided with a map and names of all of the places we went to and learned about for future reference.

-• Plenty of place for bathroom breaks – which is important when you are eating and drinking for 4 hours!
+• There are plenty of places for bathroom breaks – which is important when you are eating and drinking for 4 hours!

 The Could be Better: